acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/tabs.md

 Properties relating to the tab's content (for example: `title`, `favicon`, and `url`) will not be correct at this point.
-If you need to access these properties, listen to the `ready` event:
+If you need to access these properties, listen for the `ready` event:

     var tabs = require("tabs");
     tabs.on('open', function(tab){